 One of TNC's statutory duties is to provide lawmakers with recommendations for legislative strategies to strengthen nonprofit partnerships with state agencies.
 Several legislative recommendations have been made over the last 12 years, including areas such as providing funding for strengthening nonprofit capacity, improving contracting with nonprofits, and ensuring federal regulations are applied consistently across state agencies.
-As of the writing of this report, there are no legislative recommendations for the 88th legislative session.
-However, the Council is diligently working to understand the needs of the nonprofit sector to have recommendations for the 89th legislative session.
+The TNC spent time listening and learning from their peers to understand today's needs.
+The nonprofit sector has vastly changed over the last decade, and there is a renewed focus on the impact and importance of faith-based and community organizations.
+A significant finding for the Council is that some past legislative actions that yielded improvements need to be refreshed or reimagined.
+TNC submits the following recommendations for the 89th legislative session as vital to the advancement and health of the nonprofit sector.